ephraimicarus/TestAPI/README.md

 ## Laundry management application
-- #### A work in progress, I use this repo as a blueprint for a real-life production application which I am developing
+- #### A work in progress, I use this repo as a blueprint for a real-life production application which I am developing PRIVATELY
 - The actual production code is optimised and implemented with the mainstream best practices (SOLID, DRY, Repository pattern), where applicable
 - Also, the production API and database are hosted on Azure, with all bindings kept "secret", thanks to the Azure platform
 - I am the full owner of the application and all of its source code, including this repo, no money or transaction of any kind took place for my services, the production version is also a "pet project"